-Some dog breeders advocate “jump starting” heat.
+Some dog breeders advocate inducing heat for dog breeding by “jump starting” heat.
 This is certainly possible using hormonally active drugs that interfere with the normal cycle of the bitch by interrupting the corpus luteum bodies on the ovary so that they stop producing progesterone.
 However, there are very specific and restricted circumstances where such a course should be considered.
 One is where a bitch has high testosterone levels (if your bitch is very aggressive you may opt to look into this option).
 Many breeders use such drugs in bitches that have a long interval between heats – of a year or more – to get them to cycle more frequently.
 The practice is common in greyhound circles.

 One major disadvantage is that an induced heat is not as fertile as a spontaneous one (the litter size is likely to be smaller).
 So if your bitch is already cycling every 6 or so months, you are better off to simply wait until she is ready than to try and force the issue.